Children’s National leads the field in making bone marrow1

 - Early intervention: As graft vs. host disease experts, we specialize in identifying the first signs of this condition.
 This helps us protect your child from severe complications.

 - Safety: Extracorporeal photopheresis requires a large sample of your child’s blood, which can be risky in small children.
 As an experienced transplant program, we take every precaution to ensure all children have a safe procedure.

 - Advanced technology: We use only the best available technology.
 This gives your child access to faster and more effective treatment with fewer side effects.

 Even with the best care, children receiving bone marrow transplants are at risk for complications.
 Graft vs. host disease happens when differences between transplanted cells (graft) and your child’s cells (host) cause his or her immune system to attack itself.

 Extracorporeal photopheresis is a painless procedure to prevent or treat graft vs. host disease.
-Developed in part by experts at Children’s National, this treatment alters your child’s white blood cell functioning: from fighting their immune system to fighting graft vs. host disease.
+Developed in part by experts at Children’s National, this treatment alters your child’s white blood cell4 functioning: from fighting their immune system to fighting graft vs. host disease.

 Extracorporeal Photopheresis: What to Expect

 We pride ourselves in delivering family-centered care.
 If extracorporeal photopheresis is right for your child, we tell you everything you need to know and answer any questions you may have.